Roundup of local farmers' markets

 1. Byward Market – William Street, George Street and York Street

 • The Byward Market's name dates all the way back to 1826 making it the oldest food market in all of Canada!
-At Byward Market, you’ll find fresh fruits, veggies, crafts and vendors selling homemade honey, flowers all year-round between 9am and 8pm.
+At Byward Market, you’ll find fresh fruits, veggies, crafts and vendors selling homemade honey, flowers all year-round typically between 7 am and 5:30 pm.

 • The Beechwood Market is located in a kids park nestled in behind Fire Station 57.
 The vendors are a mix of farmers, bakers and artisans selling bread, pastries and various homemade crafts.
-Each week there is a live musician and kids activities to get you through your day!
-The Beachwood Market begins on June 1st and runs to October 26th.
-Stop by every Saturday from 9am to 2 pm.
+The Beachwood Market begins on June 5th and runs to October 9th.
+Stop by every Saturday from 9 am to 2 pm.

 • The Lansdowne Market is a year-round producer market in Ottawa.
 Every vendor grows, makes, and bakes their goods within 100 kilometers of the City of Ottawa.
-Make sure to pop by for your local grains, meats, cheeses and artisan crafts and jewelry all year-round on Sunday’s from 9am to 3pm.
+Make sure to pop by for your local grains, meats, cheeses and artisan crafts and jewelry on Sundays from 9am to 3pm from May 2nd to October 31st.

 London (Ontario) farmers' markets